-- Lesson plans for the current week will be posted in each classroom by 7:00AM each Monday. - The Preschool plan format will provide learning opportunities in all DRDP domains. - The Infant Toddler plan format will provide learning opportunities in DRDP and Project Construct. - Planning time will be used by the two lead teachers, working together, to develop developmentally appropriate, integrated lesson plans for their classroom.
+- Lesson plans for the current week will be posted in each classroom by 7:30AM each Monday. - The Preschool plan format will provide learning opportunities in all DRDP domains. - The Infant Toddler plan format will provide learning opportunities in DRDP and Project Construct. - Planning time will be used by the two lead teachers, working together, to develop developmentally appropriate, integrated lesson plans for their classroom.
 If a class is working on a project, the plans will support and further the learning within the project.
-If the class is developing a theme, the plans will support learning within that theme. - Lesson plans will support intentional teaching by setting objectives for the week based on child interest in the topic area. - Lesson plans will provide opportunities for emergent curriculum as well as planned activities.
-Planned modifications and additions to learning centers will provide provocations for children's exploration of the project or theme.
+If the class is developing a theme, the plans will support learning within that theme. - Lesson plans will support intentional teaching by setting objectives for the week based on child interest in the topic area.

-- Teacher's personal (non-posted) copies of lesson plans will indicate how the plans meet individual children's needs.
+- Lesson plans will provide opportunities for emergent curriculum as well as planned activities.
+Planned modifications and additions to learning centers will provide provocations for children's exploration of the project or theme. - Teacher's personal (non-posted) copies of lesson plans will indicate how the plans meet individual children's needs.
 Modifications needed to allow children with special needs to fully participate will be included.
-For example, plans might indicate a need for a teacher to use "helping" scissors with a child whose fine motor skills are delayed; or to provide a soy milk substitute when children make their own smoothies for snack. - Lesson plans will provide clear, day specific direction for substitute teachers.
+For example, plans might indicate a need for a teacher to use "helping" scissors with a child whose fine motor skills are delayed; or to provide a soymilk substitute when children make their own smoothies for snack. - Lesson plans will provide clear, day specific direction for substitute teachers.
 Substitutes should be able to step in and carry out the day's activities using the lead teachers' plans. - Requests for time off on a scheduled planning day must indicate that the teacher has arranged to trade planning time with another classroom.
-Unplanned absences will require that the remaining teacher use the scheduled planning time to plan alone or with the CIS, meeting with her co-teacher later in the week to finalize agreement on the following week's plans. - Teachers may occasionally wish to leave the Berkley building to plan and may do so as long as well constructed plans are consistently posted by 7:00 AM on Monday.
-If plans are not posted or inadequate plans are posted by a team, teachers will be required to remain at Berkley for their planning time. - The Child Development Specialist will be available to support teacher planning on request and will occasionally sit in on planning sessions to provide support.
+Unplanned absences will require that the remaining teacher use the scheduled planning time to plan alone or with the CIS, meeting with her co-teacher later in the week to finalize agreement on the following week's plans. - The Child Development Specialist will be available to support teacher planning on request and will occasionally sit in on planning sessions to provide support.
 Her role is to provide mentoring and coaching to you along with the Sr. Director.